Recipes / Marry Me Galbijjim

 • 6 pyogo aka shiitake mushrooms, stemmed and cut into quarters

-• 1/2 small kabocha squash, cut into large chunks
+• 1/2 kabocha squash, cut into large chunks (1 large peeled Korean sweet potato works too)

-• 10 chestnuts, roasted and peeled (optional) - frozen chestnuts also work
+• 10 frozen chestnuts (optional); fresh chestnuts roasted and peeled also work

 Step 1.
 Soak the ribs in a big bowl of cold water to draw out the blood.
-After about 20 minutes, dump the water and cover the ribs with cold water again for a second soak.
-After another 20 minutes, dump the water and put the ribs in a large pot and cover with fresh cold water, about 6-7 cups.
-Add garlic, scallion, and onion and bring to a boil.
+After about 20 minutes, dump the water and add ribs in a large pot and cover with fresh cold water, about 6-8 cups.
+Add garlic and onion and bring to a boil.
 Reduce to medium low and simmer, skimming off any scum or oil that collects around the edge as it simmers.
-After 30 minutes, carefully strain to separate the ribs and aromatics from the liquid.
-Refrigerate the broth (this will help separate the fat making it easier to remove as it solidifies).
-When cool enough to handle, put the ribs back into the empty pot.
-Discard the aromatics.
+After 30 minutes, remove cooked ribs from the broth onto a tray or bowl and set aside.
+Strain the remaining broth to remove the aromatics.
+Discard the aromatics and refrigerate the broth for at least a few hours, ideally overnight.
+When the fat solidifies on top of the broth, remove the fat with a slotted spoon.

 Step 2.
-In a blender, combine the ingredients for the braising liquid.
-Add to the pot along with the ribs, plus about 3 cups of beef broth.
-Bring to a boil and then reduce to a simmer.
-Cook with the lid on for about 20 minutes.
+Wash the pot and then add ribs back to the clean pot.
+In a blender, combine all ingredients for the braising liquid and add to the pot with the ribs, along with 4 cups of beef broth.
+Bring to a boil and then reduce to a simmer for 10 minutes with the lid on.
+Taste to adjust, adding more honey or salt or mirin as needed.

 My Other Recipes